 check out our:

-Pip’s first introduction to London life appropriately (or inappropriately) involves a tour of the yard where criminals are publicly tortured or executed.
+Pip's (and our) first introduction to London life appropriately (or inappropriately) involves a tour of the yard where criminals are publicly tortured or executed.
 Fun, fun, fun.
-Oh, and guess what, Pip’s first introduction to London life is our first introduction to London life too.
-So basically, London=crime.
-Dickens seems to be hammering home a point.
-The crazy thing is that we don’t hear in this moment of any horrible, heinous, bloody crimes that would induce such public punishment (in our 21st century minds) – we hear about the "Debtors’ Door" suggesting that people are often punished for issues of money and debt (not the bloodiest crimes ever).
-Furthermore, Pip’s tour guide is wearing the clothes of dead people, suggesting a dog-eat-dog, survival-of-the-fittest society.
-In this scene, we see a side of London that involves a close relationship between crime, money, and survival.
+But these aren't necessarily horrible, heinous, bloody crimes that would induce such public punishment (in our 21st century minds)—we hear about the "Debtors' Door" suggesting that people are often punished for issues of money and debt (not exactly the bloodiest crimes ever).
+There's close relationship between crime, money, and survival.

 I consumed the whole time in thinking how strange it was that I should be encompassed by all this taint of prison and crime; that, in my childhood out on our lonely marshes on a winter evening I should have first encountered it; that, it should have reappeared on two occasions, starting out like a stain that was faded but not gone; that, it should in this new way pervade my fortune and advancement.
 (2.33.43)

-Pip is inextricably linked to crime and to the breaking of laws.
-And we all know that laws are like the thread that holds the miniskirt of society together.
 Again and again, Pip aids in the breaking of laws.
-And not just in little ways like double parking or j-walking, but in big ways like harboring an escaped and exiled convict.
+And not just in little ways like double parking or jays-walking, but in big ways like harboring an escaped and exiled convict.
 However, do we ever feel in our guts like Pip is doing something morally wrong when he takes in Magwitch or steals food for Magwitch?
-Do we ever say to ourselves, "Oh Pip, we wouldn’t do that if we were you.
-We wouldn’t let Magwitch stay in your apartment.
-You should kick him out into the stormy night"?
-Well, maybe some of us do feel like Pip is wrong in his actions, but the point is that we can’t help but feel just a little bit sympathetic towards Magwitch, who is like the Godfather of London crime, feared by all who don’t know him very well.
-So if Magwitch is deemed by society to be representative of everything corrupt and rotten within it, then how do we feel about society?
-Society is also that ambiguous thing of which Pip so desperately wants to be a part.
-There seems to be some seriously positive reasons why Pip constantly encounters criminality and law-breaking.
+Do we ever say to ourselves, "Oh Pip, we really wouldn't do that.
+You should definitely kick Magwitch out into the stormy night"?
+Not really.
+If Magwitch is deemed by society to be representative of everything corrupt and rotten within it, then how do we feel about society?
+You think maybe society doesn't really know what's going on?